Store Field - Keep an Up-To-Date Game Deadline

 # Date manipulation

-First define a new error:
+Define a new error:

-Now you can add your date helpers.
+Add your date helpers.
 A reasonable location to pick is

 # Updated deadline

-Next you need to update this new field with its appropriate value:
+Next, you need to update this new field with its appropriate value:

-At creation in the message handler for game creation:
+At creation, in the message handler for game creation:

-And after a move in the message handler:
+After a move, in the message handler:

-Now confirm that your project still compiles:
+Confirm that your project still compiles:

-Before you can do that there is one other field you need to add.
+Before you can do that, there is one other field you need to add.
 Discover which in the next section.